-Brave Spark were approached by Monarch Airlines with a unique mission; take travel films to the next level by completely immersing viewers into the experience, whilst promoting Monarch's new destinations.
+Brave Spark were approached by Monarch Airlines with a unique mission - transport travel films to the next level by immersing viewers into the experience, whilst promoting Monarch's new destinations.

 Our Interactive team took the reins, designing a bespoke microsite and user journey to promote Monarch's new flight routes to Porto, Zagreb & Stockholm.
 This digital hub would host cutting-edge, moving 360 videos (as well as statics), to completely immerse the user within each destination, and enable them to travel seamlessly from one destination to the next.